yourdevkalki/arbitrum-vibekit/typescript/templates/README.md

 ### Start with the Quickstart Agent

 We recommend starting with the [`quickstart-agent`](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/templates/quickstart-agent) template.
 It's a comprehensive example that demonstrates all v2 framework features and serves as both an integration test and a developer template.

-### Features Demonstrated
+The Quickstart agent has the following features:

 **Skills:**